 IV Basic Procedures Course

--To educate and prepare Doctors and Medical staff for proper, effective and safe administration of IV Therapies.
+To educate and prepare Health Professionals for proper, effective and safe administration of intravenous therapies.

-The course is taught with the intention of maximizing learning by first using Lecture Format with audio visual aids and then Behavior Modeling, Case Studies with discussions, Role Playing and Action Learning.
-In every course we emphasize hands on learning and try to maximize the attendees time with the therapies.
-We provide quick reference charts to make Doctors more efficient and effective in their IV suite.
-I don’t just want knowledgeable Doctors; I want effective, efficient, safe, and successful Doctors.
+The course is taught with the intention of maximizing learning by incorporating lecture format, audio visual aids, behavior modeling, case studies with discussions, role playing and action learning.
+We emphasize hands on learning to accelerate skill development.
+We provide quick reference charts for your IV and injection suite.
+We do not just want knowledgeable Doctors, we want effective, efficient, safe, and successful Doctors.

-The IV Basic Summary Chart (proving reminders and quick referenced information used repeatedly).
+The IV Basic Summary Chart (reminders and quick referenced information used repeatedly).

 Practice and obtain 5 angiocath insertions and 5 butterfly insertions